TauGuide/tau-guide-documents/docs/quick-start.md

 ### 8. What is the Roadmap for this project?

-See Development progress on our [Tau-Chain Project Roadmap](https://tau.guide/#development-progress) Tau progress can be generally defined by the following milestones:
+See Development progress on our [Tauchain Project Roadmap](https://tau.guide/#development-progress) Tau progress can be generally defined by the following milestones:

 1. TML (Tau Meta Language) and Initial Network